-- A rabbit’s ears can be like air-conditioners.
+- A rabbit’s ears can work like air-conditioners.
 Along with providing an excellent range of hearing, long rabbit ears also have a large surface area, which helps with body cooling.

 - A rabbit’s eyes are located high on the sides of its head, giving it a wide range of vision, particularly up and to the sides.
 Rabbits have a blind spot, however, in the front of their faces.
 For this reason, humans should not offer their hands to a rabbit to sniff, as they might to a dog or cat.

 - Rabbits differ in important ways from hares.
 Rabbits are born nearly helpless—blind, deaf, and without fur.
 In contrast, baby hares are precocial.
 They are born with fur and open eyes.
 Hares can run and hop shortly after birth.

-- Minnesota is home to one native wild rabbit species, the Cottontail.
+- Minnesota is home to one native wild rabbit species, the Eastern Cottontail.
 Cottontails live across the Americas from southern Canada to Argentina and Paraguay.
-Minnesota is also home to two of the rabbit’s cousins: the showshoe or varying hare and the jackrabbit.
-(In spite of its name, the jackrabbit is a hare, not a rabbit.)
+Minnesota is also home to two native hare species: the showshoe, or varying hare, and the white-tailed jackrabbit.
+In spite of its name, the white-tailed jackrabbit is a hare, not a rabbit.